mstewartgallus/mstewartgallus.github.io/src/_posts/prose/2022-10-28-if-she-breathes-shes-a-thot.md

 ---
-title: If She Breathes She's a Thot OR I Was a Teenage Incel Force Femmed by a Vampire
+title: If She Breathes She's a Thot Or I Was a Teenage Incel Force Femmed by a Vampire
 date: 2022-10-28 13:17 -0700
 tags: if-she-breathes
 ---